 - fully charged Chromebook, earbuds, books, notebooks, calculator, writing utensils, etc.

 - A water bottle since drinking fountains are disabled - water bottle fillers are available.

 - Students might want to bring a light jacket or sweatshirt as we are bringing in twice as much outdoor air into our spaces and this might make rooms feel chilly.

 - What students should NOT bring to school:

 - Food is not allowed unless a student has a medical exemption.

 - Students are allowed to come to school late or leave early when they have a study hall or lunch and have their own transportation.
 Students planning to stay at school during their lunch/resource period should have completed a form.
 The assigned location to report to during that period appears on their student schedule.

 - Students must leave the campus immediately after the last class of the day.

 - Any student displaying COVID-like symptoms at school will be sent to the nurse’s office for evaluation.
 Any student with confirmed COVID symptoms will be required to leave the school building and cannot return until approved by the school nurse.

-- If you or someone in your household tests positive for COVID-19, you must notify the school nurse or an administrator and keep your student home from school.
+- If you or someone in your household tests positive for COVID-19, you must notify the school nurse and keep your student home from school.
 District 99 will notify the DuPage County Health Department.